airyhq/airy/docs/docs/cli/reference.md

 ```
   -h, --help              help for create
-      --provider string   One of the supported providers (aws|local).
-Default is aws
+      --provider string   One of the supported providers (aws|local|minikube).
+Default is aws (default "local")
 ```

 #### Options inherited from parent commands